We've compiled information from our own experiences and offer them here as

 Most novice growers (and many experienced growers) hate to repot while their

 orchid is growing well, for fear of losing the plant.
-This is the first and biggest
+Not to repot his is the first

-mistake you can make.
-You must repot your orchid BEFORE the potting mix
+and biggest mistake you can make.
+You must repot your orchid BEFORE the

-begins to break down.
-When the potting mix rots, so do your orchid roots.
+potting mix begins to break down.
+When the potting mix rots, so do your orchid

+roots.
 You will not know this until it's too late.
-Therefore we recommend you repot
+Therefore we recommend you

-your Phal. every 12 months.
+repot your Phal. every 12 months.
 NEVER OVERPOT.
-Use a pot that fits the size of
+Use a pot that fits the

-the root mass - not the size of the plant.
-If the plant appears too big for the
+size of the root mass - not the size of the plant.
+If the plant appears too big for

-pot, you can use a more open mix or simply drop the pot into a larger, more
+the pot, you can use a more open mix or simply drop the pot into a larger,

-decorative container.
-Repot your newly purchased orchids after they have
+more decorative container.
+Repot your newly purchased orchids after they

-bloomed.
-This assures the plant is in a fresh mix that you are familiar with.
+have bloomed.
+This assures the plant is in a fresh mix that you are familiar

-"pot up" these over-grown plant's by placing them in larger pots with the old
+Many vendors "pot up" these over-grown plant's by placing them in larger pots

-mix still around the roots.
-This stabilizes the plants without disturbing the roots
+with the old mix still around the roots.
+This stabilizes the plants without

 Most Phals grow best in temperatures that you are most comfortable with.